Leave this site

 These profiles of West Mercia Police Special Constables highlight their experiences, their roles away from the police, and how volunteering benefits them and our communities.

-Andy is a senior leader in a secondary school in Worcestershire full-time, and dedicates his time to the Special Constabulary on Friday nights from Redditch Station, leaving the weekends to himself!
+Andy is a full-time senior leader at a secondary school in Worcestershire.
+On Friday nights, he volunteers with the Special Constabulary from Redditch Station, keeping his weekends free for himself.

 How has the Special Constabulary benefitted you, either in your work or personal life?